-the efficiency argument is not the focus of this statute and that SFPP's and AOPL's rate stability arguments are without merit given the administrative orientation of the EPAct.
+72. The parties opposed to SFPP argue that the approach adopted by the ALJ is consistent with the guidance provided by Opinion No. 435 and that his analysis relies on the cost factors the Commission stated would be appropriate.
+They further argue that reliance on a cost-oriented approach to the substantially changed circumstances standard has not discouraged investment in the oil pipeline industry.
+They cite as an example SFPP's current proposal to quintuple its investment in its East line.
+They also argue that the efficiency argument is not the focus of this statute and that SFPP's and AOPL's rate stability arguments are without merit given the administrative orientation of the EPAct.
 They argue that adopting SFPP's and AOPL's broader policy assertions would create an impossibly high barrier for the review of grandfathered oil pipeline rates.

-- 73. The Commission concludes that the central issue to be decided here is not whether the use of cost-of-service factors is appropriate or inappropriate in and of itself, but the level of the threshold that results.
-The Commission has concluded that changes in tax rates and tax allowance should not be considered as a stand-alone cost factor is making such determinations because this could lead to anomalous results and result a threshold that does not adequately discourage challenges to grandfathered oil pipeline rates.
+73. The Commission concludes that the central issue to be decided here is not whether the use of cost-ofservice factors is appropriate or inappropriate in and of itself, but the level of the threshold that results.
+The Commission has concluded that changes in tax rates and tax allowance should not be considered as a standalone cost factor is making such determinations because this could lead to anomalous results and result a threshold that does not adequately discourage challenges to grandfathered oil pipeline rates.
 Second, the Commission's analysis here has used a reasonable threshold for substantially changed circumstances.
 Third, the threat of ongoing litigation has not discouraged SFPP from proposing to at least quintuple its investment base in its East Line even though those rates are not grandfathered and are now subject to review in this proceeding.
-In a related proceeding SFPP acknowledged that the resulting rates would be subject to conventional cost-based regulation when they were filed.59 - 74.
-Regarding the argument for rate stability on floor, the legislative history of the EPA does indicate that rate stability is one goal of the EPAct.
-However, this language does not mean that a challenge to existing rates based on a cost-of-service approach is inappropriate.
+In a related proceeding SFPP acknowledged that the resulting rates would be subject to conventional cost-based regulation when they were filed.
+59

+74. Regarding the argument for rate stability on floor, the legislative history of the EPA does indicate that rate stability is one goal of the EPAct.60 However, this language does not mean that a challenge to existing rates based on a cost- of-aervice approach is inappropriate.
 Rather, the mandate is to structure a threshold that restricts challenges to grandfathered rates that makes rate levels more predictable by limiting the disruptive influence of too frequent challenges.
-Thus, while providing rate stability against ready challenge may be a concern under the statute, this does not suggest that a cost-oriented approach to substantially changed circumstances is inappropriate.
-Moreover, the
+Thus, while providing rate stability against ready challenge may be a concern under the statute, this does not suggest that a cost-oriented approach to substantially changed circumstances is inappropriate.61 Moreover, the efficiency gains to be achieved under the Commission's Opinion No. 561 indexing methodologies apply to all pipeline rates, whether or not those rates are grandfathered under Section 1803(a).
+There is no indication in the legislation that grandfathered rates are entitled to a higher standard of protection on such broad policy grounds.